mikewlange/tensorflow-gpu-install-ubuntu-16.04/README.md

+# UPDATE
+This is how it's done.
+> conda create --name tfgpu tensorflow-gpu

+And that's that.

 # Tensorflow GPU install on ubuntu 16.04

 These instructions are intended to set up a deep learning environment for GPU-powered tensorflow.